Decentralized Event-Triggering for Control of Nonlinear Systems: Linear Time Invariant Systems

-Next, the result for the centralized asynchronous event-triggering is presented, whose proof is quite analogous to Theorem \ref{thm:central_async}. \begin{theorem} Consider the closed loop system \eqref{eqn:lin_sys}-\eqref{eqn:lin_con} and assume \eqref{A:lyap_eq} holds.
-Let $Q$ be any symmetric positive definite matrix and let $Q_m$ be the smallest eigenvalue of $Q$.
-For each $i \in \{1, 2, \ldots, n\}$, let $\theta_i$ and $w_i$ be defined as in \eqref{eqn:theta_i}-\eqref{eqn:wi_lin}.
-Also suppose the $i^{\text{th}}$ sensor transmits its measurement to the controller whenever $\norm{x_{i,e}}/\norm{x} \geq w_i$.
-Then, the origin is globally asymptotically stable and the inter-transmission times have a positive lower bound. \end{theorem}

-The following result is analogous to Theorem \ref{thm:dec} and prescribes the constants $T_i$ and $w_i$ in the event triggers, \eqref{eqn:event_trig_dec}, that guarantee global asymptotic stability of the origin while also explicitly enforcing a positive minimum inter-sample time.

-\begin{theorem} Consider the closed loop system \eqref{eqn:lin_sys}-\eqref{eqn:lin_con} and assume \eqref{A:lyap_eq} holds.
-Let $Q$ be any symmetric positive definite matrix and let $Q_m$ be the smallest eigenvalue of $Q$.
-For each $i \in \{1, 2, \ldots, n\}$, let $\theta_i$, $w_i$ and $T_i$ be defined as in \eqref{eqn:theta_i}, \eqref{eqn:wi_lin} and \eqref{eqn:Ti_lin}, respectively.
+where $\displaystyle W_i = \sqrt{ \left( \sum_{j=1}^n w_j^2 \right) - w_i^2}$.
 Suppose the sensors asynchronously transmit the measured data at time instants determined by \eqref{eqn:event_trig_dec}.
 Then, the origin is globally asymptotically stable and the inter-transmission times are explicitly enforced to have a positive lower threshold. \end{theorem}

 In the context of the results for nonlinear systems in Section \ref{sec:dec_async_event_trig}, the reason we are able to achieve global asymptotic stability for LTI systems is because, the system dynamics, the functions $\gamma_i(.)$ are globally Lipschitz, thus giving us constants $w_i$ and $T_i$ that hold globally.
 In fact, for linear systems, something more is ensured - the proposed asynchronous event-triggers guarantee a type of scale invariance.